jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_image_feature.md

 The function body consists of a single line that calls the `get` method on the `torchvision_model_registry` object, passing `model_type` as the argument.
 The result of this method call is then chained with another `get` method call, passing `model_variant` as the argument.
 The final result is returned by the function.

-It is assumed that `torchvision_model_registry` is a dictionary-like object that stores information about different model types and their variants.
-The `get` method is used to retrieve the specific variant based on the given `model_type` and `model_variant` parameters.
+It is assumed that `torchvision_model_registry` is a dictionary-like object that contains mappings from model types to their corresponding variants.
+The `get` method is used to retrieve the variant for a given model type.

 ## Class **`_ImagePreprocessing`** Overview
 The `_ImagePreprocessing` class is a torch.nn.Module that performs preprocessing on images.
 It is a torchscript-enabled version of the preprocessing done by `ImageFeatureMixin.add_feature_data`.